release-engineering/pom-manipulation-ext/guide/dep-manip.md

 | release-00004 | RHSSO   |          |                              | release-00001     |         |              |

 `restDependencyAllowList` and `restDependencyDenyList` are fairly straightforward.
-They are comma-seperated list of Qualifiers that will, in case of allowList, be **exclusively** allowed or in case of denyList, **not allowed at all**.
+They are comma-seperated (non-configurable) list of Qualifiers that will, in case of allowList, be **exclusively** allowed or in case of denyList, **not allowed at all**.

+An example:

+    -DrestDependencyAllowList="PRODUCT:EAP, PRODUCT:RHSSO"

+    -DrestDependencyDenyList="QUALITY:BLACKLISTED"

 Furthermore, you can change the scope of affected dependencies for specific groupIDs or groupID:artifactIDs.
 For example `-DrestDependencyRanks.org.slf4j='PRODUCT:EAP'` would apply only to artifacts with `org.slf4j` groupID.
 This is the case